Restaurateur: Philip Yang

 Philip Yang owner and Restaurateur, opened the doors to Sasa in downtown Walnut Creek in April of 2010.
 Philip has owned and operated Japanese Restaurants since 1986.
 For the past 14 years he has created some of the BEST sushi in the East Bay starting with Blue Gingko, Lafayette.
 His success at Blue Gingko, would eventually lead to opening Sasa, his Izakaya dream restaurant.

 Izakaya is a relaxed style of dining.
 It is centered on Japanese inspired flavors that combine with the freshness and availability of each season.
-There is a distinctive elegance and depth to his dishes that are, at the same time, simple and approachable.
+There is distinctive elegance and depth to the dishes that are, at the same time, simple and approachable.
 Philip has always been known for the freshest of fish at his restaurants.
-Much of the selection comes straight from the Tsukiji Market in Tokyo.
+Much of the selection comes straight for the Tsukiji Market in Tokyo.

-At SASA, it will be a challenge to make your way through the entire menu in one or two visits.
-There is a lot to experience.
-Philip promise to his guests is to keep the food and the restaurant atmosphere fun & unpretentious.
-He invites you to drop in for a drink after work, share a few small plates to with friends or belly up to the Sushi Bar and let him create a special menu and experience just for YOU.
+At Sasa, it will be a challenge to make your way through the entire menu in one or two visits.
+There is a lot to experience and Philip’s promise to guests at Sasa is to keep the food and the restaurant atmosphere fun & unpretentious.
+He invites you to drop in for a drink after work, share a few small plates and enjoy a relaxing change of pace.